-Elisha Simpson is the founder and executive director of the nonprofit organization the Crossover Yoga Project (CYP).
-Founded in 2015, CYP has empowered over 1800 marginalized girls through trauma informed yoga, mindfulness and creative art therapy to move towards positive change.
+As Founder and Executive Director of the nonprofit organization the Crossover Yoga Project (inc. 2015) CYP has empowered over 3,300 marginalized girls through trauma-informed yoga, mindfulness, and creative art therapy to move towards positive change.

 My granddaughter has been afraid of the water since I can remember.
 When she came back from camp and we went to the pool on an extremely hot day, she jumped right into the deep end, touched the bottom and came back up.
 Surprised, I asked her, “how did you do that?”
 And she told me, ” I just remembered one of Ms. Elisha’s meditations and I wasn’t afraid anymore.”

-Her personal practice of over 20 years brings her the resilience she needs as a trauma survivor, and the inspiration and commitment to never give up.
+Elisha’s personal practice of over 20 years brings her the resilience she needs as a trauma survivor, and the inspiration and commitment to never give up.
 CYP guide girls towards resilience, helps them heal from their own traumas, and to feel alive in the present moment.
-Everyone has this power within them, and through the tools of mindfulness, yoga and art, we are reminded that we can find a balance, stay calm and take charge of our bodies.
+Everyone has this power within them, and through the tools of mindfulness, yoga and art, each one of can be inspired, balanced, and build the resilience to take charge of our bodies.

 Caralyn Nannirello is an experienced 200 hours certified teacher and an NYS Certification in Physical Education.
 She earned a Masters of Arts in Teaching Physical Education and Sports Pedagogy at Manhattanville College.

 Caralyn first discovered yoga as a teenager as a way to stay fit, decrease stress, and be more mindful.
 She uses her yoga training and educational skills to help her students achieve their most healthy, happy and best selves.